-With the unprecedented rise in the cost of tubular goods in the last two years many operators are using polylined tubing to reduce well failures from rod on tubing wear and tubing corrosion in artificially lifted, disposal and injection wells.
-In the last two years the cost of tubing has risen at least 55 %.
-Shortages in raw materials and the high cost of goods used in the production of tubing have continued to cause increases not seen in oil tubular goods in the last 20 years.
+With the current rise in the cost of tubular goods many operators are using polylined tubing to reduce well failures from rod on tubing wear and tubing corrosion in artificially lifted, disposal and injection wells.
+Since the original paper presented in 2005, the price of steel has fluxuated and is now on the increase.
 The liners have been particularly effective in solving tubular performance problems in highly deviated and doglegged wellbores.
-Poly liners have been installed in over 7,000 domestic wells amounting to over 12 million feet of lined tubulars.
+Poly liners have been installed in over 12,000 domestic wells amounting to over 25 million feet of lined tubulars.
 Fasken Oil and Ranch Ltd. has used polylined tubing in beam pumped, SWD and water injection wells in the Permian Basin.
 A summary of that experience compared to past practices is presented in this paper.
 An emphasis on the substantial cost savings in operating and completion costs will be covered in detail given today's rising prices for tubular goods.
+The use of poly lined tubing has helped in the reduction in failures from a 26.9% to an overall 11.4%.
 One of the largest cost saving measures experienced by Fasken is installing the poly liner over used IPC tubing.
 This process dose not require the plastic coating to be burnt out of the tubing prior to the liner being installed.
 Some tubing that could not normally be plastic coated can be poly lined.